 The IASB issued an amendment to IFRS 7, "Financial Instruments: Disclosures" (the "IFRS 7 amendment"), which clarifies the requirements for offsetting financial instruments and requires new disclosures on the effect of offsetting arrangements on an entity's financial position.
-This amendment to IFRS 7 is effective for annual periods beginning on or after January 1, 2013 and must be applied retrospectively.
-The adoption of the IFRS 7 amendment did not have an impact on the Company's consolidated results of operations, financial position and disclosures.
+The IFRS 7 amendment is effective for annual periods beginning on or after January 1, 2013 and must be applied retrospectively.
+The adoption of the IFRS 7 amendment did not have an impact on the Company's consolidated results of operations and financial position.
+The Company is assessing the impact of the adoption of the IFRS 7 amendment on its annual disclosures.